Here you can find some articles about important topics about and around music learning that can help you.

 Each tone is placed in the musical system.
 Here you can see the musical "forest" behind the many trees.

 I do not play you random sequences of tones or intervals, but meaningful musical units often occur in songs and musical pieces.
+The most important musical rules are presented in a very understandable way.

 The big pluses are the many original graphics and even small animations that visually support what you hear.